Home

 You'll need to spread out if you want to be organized and have quick access to things, and this is no different.

-If you have the funds you can also put 2 monitors (or more) side by side using a video card with 2 inputs.
+If you have the funds you can also put 2 monitors (or more) side by side using a video card with 2 outputs.

 This not only looks really sweet, but allows you to have a ton of space to work.

-Nothing will stifle creativity quicker than dealing with a bunch of windows all stacked on one another.
+Nothing will stifle creativity quicker than dealing with a bunch of windows all stacked on one another as you try to uncover your application in a dogpile of programs.

-Flat screen LCD monitors are so cheap now, this is the perfect excuse to finally go out and get one.
+Flat screen LCD monitors are so cheap now, this is the perfect excuse to finally go out and get one (or two).

-Between rebates and sales at major electronic outlets, you can pick one up for less than you probably think.
+Anyway, between rebates and sales at major electronic outlets, you can pick one up for less than you probably think... so go ahead and treat yourself to a couple.

 5 - Operating System